 Difference among:

 .Program-An organized list of instructions that, when executed, causes the computer to behave in a predetermined manner.
-Without programs, computers are useless.
+Without programs, computers are useless. .Command-An instruction to a computer or device to perform a specific task

 .User Response-An individual who uses a computer.
 This includes expert programmers as well as novices.
 An end user is any individual who runs an application program